A TALE OF TWO SINFUL KINGS

 AHAB AND ELIJAH, DAVID AND NATHAN

-Today, let's look at how two kings (Ahab and David) pictured above who sinned reacted to two prophets (Elijah and Nathan) who rebuked their sins.
-Remember saints, how we react when God corrects our sins by the Word of God determines if we are blessed or cursed.
+Let's learn how two kings (Ahab and David) pictured above who sinned reacted to two prophets (Elijah and Nathan) who rebuked their sins.
+How we react when God corrects our sins by the Word of God determines if we are blessed or cursed.
 Brother Bob's worst enemy is Brother Bob and I have to decrease and let Jesus increase in my life.
 When God corrects and chastens us for sin, we should stop sinning and live instead of dying in the pleasure of sin.
+Hebrews 12:11 says Now no chastening for the present seemeth to be joyous, but grievous: nevertheless afterward it yieldeth the peaceable fruit of righteousness unto them which are exercised thereby.

-When you are tempted to sin, to live and stop sinning say Romans 8:13 For if you live after the flesh, ye shall die; but if ye through the Spirit do mortify the deeds of the body, ye shall live.
-Also say Romans 6:23 For the wages of sin is death, but the gift of God is eternal life through Jesus Christ our Lord.
+When you are tempted to sin, to live and stop sinning remember the following scriptures.
+Romans 8:13 says For if you live after the flesh, ye shall die: but if ye through the Spirit do mortify the deeds of the body, ye shall live.
+Romans 6:23 says For the wages of sin is death; but the gift of God is eternal life through Jesus Christ our Lord.
 When you quote these scriptures you will stop sinning and realize that sin causes death but to live holy with Jesus causes blessings and life.
-Right now get saved and repent, stop sinning, make Jesus God of your life, and believe that Jesus died on the cross for you, was buried, and rose again.
+Get saved, repent, decide to stop sinning, confess that Jesus is God, and believe the gospel that Jesus died on the cross for you, was buried, and rose again.

 First, let's look at Ahab's reaction to a rebuke of his sin.
 Ahab had his wife Jezebel kill an innocent man named Naboth to acquire his vineyard.
 Ahab took down a sign that said Naboth's vineyard and replaced it with a sign that said Ahab's acres.